-RIM to brand QNX-based OS as "BlackBerry X" at DevCon?Alex Wagner - Senior News Editor
+RIM to brand QNX-based OS as "BlackBerry X" at DevCon?Alex Wagner - Deputy Managing Editor, News Desk

 Last year RIM introduced the BlackBerry PlayBook running a new QNX-based operating system that's has been exclusive to the slate ever since.
 Not long after the PlayBook's debut, though, RIM said that QNX would soon be making its way to BlackBerry smartphones as well.
 The question is, what might the Waterloo firm name this new tablet/phone OS?
 It could stick with QNX, but that's not exactly the most recognizable brand for folks that aren't phone nerds like you and I. BBQNX?
 That's a little better, but it's a tad long.
 BBQ?
 Closer, but now I'm just hungry.
 BBX?
 That's it!
 At least it is according to the folks at CrackBerry, who have heard from several sources that RIM intends to brand its QNX-powered OS meant for phones and tablets as BlackBerry X or BBX (as in "BB EX," not "BB Ten").
 The new branding will reportedly be unveiled at BlackBerry DevCon later this month.